altera-fpga/hls-samples/Tutorials/Tools/dynamic_profiler/README.md

 ### Understanding the Performance Metrics

 For this tutorial, the focus will be on a few specific types of device metrics obtained by the Dynamic Profiler.
-For explanation and more information on other device metrics obtained by the Dynamic Profiler and the Intel® VTune™ Profiler please review the [FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) and the [Intel® VTune™ Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html).
+For explanation and more information on other device metrics obtained by the Dynamic Profiler and the Intel® VTune™ Profiler please review the [HLS IP Gen Handbook](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) and the [Intel® VTune™ Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html).

 For additional design scenario examples demonstrating how to use other performance data for optimization, refer to [Profiler Analyses of Example SYCL* Design Scenarios](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design/analyze-the-fpga-image/intel-fpga-dynamic-profiler-for-dpc/profiler-analyses-of-example-dpc-design-scenarios.html).